University of Connecticut, Storrs, CT 1992 Ph.D., Clinical Psychology

 Adjunct Faculty, Tulane School of Public Health and Tropical Medicine

-I have worked with children and their families with significant medical and psychiatric issues, as well as healthy children and families, throughout my career as a pediatric nurse and clinical child psychologist.
-I provide direct services, clinical supervision, and training for the pediatric-psychiatry consultation-liaison program, a required component of the child psychiatry training and a core rotation for the child psychology internship program.
-In my work with the LA Office of Public Health, I am involved in program development and professional training for the statewide home visiting program, and provide oversite of Infant Mental Health Consultation for the Nurse Family Partnership.
+Dr. Zeanah has worked with children and their families with significant medical and psychiatric issues, as well as healthy children and families, throughout her career as a pediatric nurse and clinical child psychologist.
+She provides direct services, clinical supervision, and training for the pediatric-psychiatry consultation-liaison program, a required component of the child psychiatry training and a core rotation for the child psychology internship program.
+In her work with the LA Office of Public Health, she is involved in program development and professional training for the statewide home visiting program, and provides oversight of Infant Mental Health Consultation for the Nurse Family Partnership.
 The main focus is on mental health issues related to pregnancy, infancy, and early childhood, including perinatal depression, perinatal loss, mental health screening and consultation, and parent-infant assessment.
-My research interests include mental health issues in non-mental health settings, implementation issues in nurse home visiting, chronic illness in childhood, professional development, and sexual self-esteem.
+Dr. Zeanah's research interests include mental health issues in non-mental health settings, implementation issues in nurse home visiting, chronic illness in childhood, professional development, and sexual self-esteem.

 Moran, T.E., Larrieu, J.A., Zeanah, P.D., Evenson, A., & Valliere, J. (2013).
 “Depressia” in post-Katrina New Orleans: Cultural and contextual adaptations to group interpersonal therapy.
 Zero to Three, 33, 23-30.

 Hogan, A.E., Dillon, C.O., Fernandes, S., Spieker, S., & Zeanah, P.D.
 (2012).
 Creating and sustaining an interdisciplinary infant-early childhood mental health workforce.
 Zero to Three, 33, 35-42.